xecyborg/GA-optimization-for-FS/README.md

 11. Kandel, Ibrahem, and Mauro Castelli.
 "The effect of batch size on the generalizability of the convolutional neural networks on a histopathology dataset."
 ICT express 6.4 (2020): 312-315.

-## Note
-The paper is still in process of publishing !